Kraft Heinz hires global brand expert Patricio as CEO

 “It shows that management and the board understand the serious nature of the challenges facing the company.
 Kraft Heinz ... cannot further cost cut its way to prosperity.”

-The company’s shares edged higher midday trading to $33.09.
+The company’s shares were flat at $32.96.
 The stock has lost half its value since Heinz and Kraft merged.

 Kraft Heinz has been the worst performing stock on the S&P 500 Packaged Foods and Meats index over the last year, falling some 43 percent.